 As discussed above, a trust will be considered related to another person in limited circumstances.
 A trust is considered to be related to a corporation if the trust controls that corporation or is part of a group that controls the corporation.
 A trust can also be related to a beneficiary of the trust that isn’t an individual.

-Example 3: A trust purchases a residential property on January 1, 2025.
+Example 3: A trust acquires a residential property on January 1, 2025.
 The trust does not ordinarily engage in the construction or placement of buildings on property held for that purpose.
 The trust owns all of the outstanding voting shares of a construction company that routinely buys and sells properties on which it builds new housing units.
-If the trust sells that property on December 1, 2025, it will be exempt from the BC home flipping tax because the construction company, which is considered a person related to the trust, buys and sells properties for the purpose of constructing buildings on the properties in the ordinary course of its business.
+If the trust disposes of that property on December 1, 2025, it will be exempt from the BC home flipping tax because the construction company, which is considered a person related to the trust, buys and sells properties for the purpose of constructing buildings on the properties in the ordinary course of its business.

 Trusts are not eligible for the exemption for property sales between related persons.